Imagine driving peacefully on a bright sunny morning listening to your favourite music and enjoying the scenery around you.

 Now, imagine that your car’s air conditioning system suddenly stops blowing cold air, how would you feel?

-Absolutely distressed of course!
-Facing any issue in your car related to the air conditioning system can be highly tormenting especially if you live in a hot country.
+Absolutely desperate of course!
+Any problem in your car that has to do with air conditioning can be very distressing, especially if you live in a hot country.

 |AC is not blowing cold air||Low Refrigant Pressure / Low amount|

 Blend Air Doors